 - The property may be a second home, buy-to-let property, business property or inherited property, for example.

 - CGT is only charged on the gains you make, not on the full amount you sold the property for.

-New: Capital gain must now be reported within 30 days of completion
+CGT must now be reported and paid within 60 days of completion

 - The ‘completion date’ refers to the moving day – the date the property is actually transferred in ownership from the buyer to the seller, not to be confused with the ‘exchange’ date where contracts are exchanged.